null Skip to main content

 2. Blot up excess spills with paper towels.
 Do not rub.

-3. Apply cleaning agents with clean dry, cloths, working from edge to center.
+3. Apply cleaning agents with dry cloths, working from edge to center.

 4. Do not soak.

 5. Pat with paper towels.
-Dry with fan or hair blower.
+Dry with a fan or hair blower.

 Candle Wax